Mobile ALOHA vs Stationary ALOHA: Which Setup Fits Your Lab?

 Choosing between mobile ALOHA vs stationary ALOHA depends on your research goals and workspace needs.
 Both systems use high-precision arms and open-source tools to help you collect data for robot learning.
 While they share a common design, the choice of a fixed or mobile base changes what the robot can do in a real-world setting.

-Defining the core research focus
+What's the core research focus of each system?

 The main change between these two systems is their reach and range of motion.
 A stationary ALOHA AI kit is built for table-top tasks where the robot stays in one place to move small objects.
 This setup is the standard for lab-based research because it offers high precision and a simple design that is easy to maintain.
 It is ideal for testing how two arms can work together on a fixed bench.